 The plant assessment site visit fee will vary depending upon the size and scope of the plant.
-For a small plant assessment site visit, the team will generally consist of three assessors.
+For a small plant (less than 300 employees) assessment site visit, the team will generally consist of three assessors.
 Medium-sized plants will require a team of four to five.
 Large plants will require a team of six to seven assessors.

 This fee will generally run between \$4,500 and \$9,000.

 Applicants will be notified of the fee prior to the plant assessment site visit.
-Fees for site visits cover the travel costs for assessors, as well as, the award ceremony and other directly related costs for the awards program.
+Fees for site visits cover the travel costs for assessors, as well as other directly related costs for the awards program.
+AME will present the award to recipients at the applicant's site.

-APPLICATION REPORT AND PROCESS
+ACHIEVEMENT REPORT AND PROCESS